Skip to main content

 You are here Wired and Wi-Fi Networks > Wired Network > Compliance and Removal from Network

-Network Requirements - Compliance and Removal from Network
+Network Requirements - Compliance and Disconnection from internet and network access

-A key aspect of our cyber security work in IT Services is to ensure that all Windows PCs and Apple Macs connecting to the College network in offices and labs, and to the Staff Wi-Fi network, are running up-to-date versions of their operating system, have our supported anti-virus software installed and are encrypted.
-This helps to keep both your data and College IT systems secure.
+A key aspect of our cyber security work in IT Services is to ensure that all Windows PCs and Apple Macs connecting to the College network in offices and labs, and to the Staff Wi-Fi and VPN services, are running up-to-date versions of their operating system, have our supported anti-virus software installed and are encrypted.
+Given the increasing importance of cyber security, this is essential work to keep both your data and College data and IT systems secure and is a part of the terms and conditions of registering a device for connection to the above services.

-For those using Windows PCs and macOS devices on the network in offices and labs, and on the Staff Wi-Fi network, we use a tool called Microsoft Intune to enrol the devices for endpoint management, including the management of operating system security updates, Microsoft Defender for anti-virus, and encryption via BitLocker for PCs and FileVault for macOS devices.
+For those using Windows PCs and macOS devices registered for connection to the network in offices and labs, and on the Staff Wi-Fi and VPN services, we use a tool called Microsoft Intune to enrol the devices for endpoint management, including the management of operating system security updates, Microsoft Defender for anti-virus, and encryption via BitLocker for Windows devices and FileVault for macOS devices.

-When you request the connection of a PC or Mac to our network, we'll carry out checks to make sure your device meets these requirements.
-Subsequently, if we identify a PC or Mac on the network in offices and labs, or on the Staff Wi-Fi network, which is running an unsupported version of Windows or macOS or which is not correctly enrolled in Intune then we will attempt to contact the person who last logged into the device with instructions on how to bring the device back into compliance.
+When you first register a PC or Mac for connection to our network, we'll carry out checks to make sure your device meets these requirements.
+Subsequently, if we identify a PC or Mac that had registered for connection to the network in offices and labs, or on the Staff Wi-Fi or VPN services, which is running an unsupported version of Windows or macOS, which is not correctly enrolled in Intune, or which is not correctly configured for anti-virus and encryption then we will attempt to contact the person who last logged into the device with instructions on how to bring the device back into compliance.

 Related pages